 English is the controlling language of this page.
 To the extent there is any conflict between the English text and the translation, English controls.

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

-Slowly but surely the strawberries are finally here, the first real tasty sign of spring, and aren’t we ready??
-The juicy red berries hold the title of the most popular berry in the world.
+Slowly but surely, the strawberries are finally here, the first real tasty sign of spring, and aren’t we ready?
+The juicy red berries are the most popular berry in the world.
 They are also quite versatile; you can enjoy them straight out of the patch, or in strawberry shortcake, strawberry pie, strawberry jam, and so much more.
 With high levels of heart-protecting nutrients and 3 grams of fiber per serving, your body will enjoy these strawberry recipes as much as your taste buds do!

-While we all love traditional treats like strawberry shortcake and strawberry pie, here are some ways that you may not have enjoyed them yet.
+While we all love traditional treats like strawberry shortcake and strawberry pie, here are some ways you may not have enjoyed yet.